-Grandparents have rights to be involved in the lives of their grandchildren and to seek safe protection of their grandchildren when necessary.
-In cases of grandparent-child relationship breakdown, where grandchildren are at risk, grandparents may seek legal help to retain involvement with their grandchildren and to protect their them from harm or be allowed to see them and be in their lives.
+Grandparents have rights to be involved in the lives of their Grandchildren and to seek safe protection of their Grandchildren when necessary.
+In cases of Grandparent-child relationship breakdown, where grandchildren are at risk, Grandparents may seek legal help to protect their rights, retain involvement with their grandchildren, and to protect their them from harm or be allowed to see them and be in their lives.
 In Arizona, Grandparents custody rights are defined in statute A.R.S. § 25-409.

-Cantor Law Group Family Law Attorneys are based in Phoenix and specialize in preserving the rights of grandparents.
-Typical examples where legal advice is sought in Phoenix includes:
+Cantor Law Group Family Law Attorneys specialize in preserving the rights of Grandparents.
+Typical examples where legal advice is needed includes:

-Our divorce lawyers in Arizona have proven experience in family law cases, protecting the rights of grandparents.
-If you are a grandparent in need of further information or advice, get in touch with us for a free consultation.
-We listen in confidence and provide grandparents with legal options to retain their grandparenting rights.
+Our family law attorneys in Arizona have proven experience in family law cases, protecting the visitation rights of Grandparents.
+If you are in need of further information or advice, get in touch with us for a free consultation.

 In this short video, David Cantor explains how to get Custody of a Child that isn’t yours in Arizona: